hoangthienan95/blog/_posts/2021-03-20-learning-networking.md

 - Different networking layers
 - How packets get sent in a local network (MAC address)

+## Next step

-Next step, read this book **High Performance Browser Networking**, available for free online [here](https://hpbn.co/).
+I plan to read this book **High Performance Browser Networking**, available for free online [here](https://hpbn.co/).
 I found this book while googling networking jargons that I had no clue.
 I find the following Amazon Review for this book pretty accurate:

 > If you ever took a networking class or read a networking book (e.g. Computer Networking: A Top-down Approach) then you know that networking is a broad subject that covers many topics.
 As a software engineer developing web applications, many of these topics might not be relevant to your day-to-day work (but nonetheless interesting).
 Browser networking takes the networking parts that are relevant to software engineers day-to-day and lays them out in a clear and concise manner.